 Whenever food poverty, obesity, or food in general comes into the media spotlight, I adopt a mental brace position, awaiting the onslaught of tweets that come, a plague of clockwork cockroaches, wound up and scurrying every which way into the light.
 Some are clumsily well-intentioned, most are not, yet here they come with their hastily-Googled prices of spring greens and potatoes, crowing about how! cheap! vegetables! are!

-The real difference between you and me isn’t as simplistic as you being the daughter of a Baron and me being the daughter of a fireman.
-You had a private school education and a brother worth an estimated £150million.
 I was evicted from my flat with a toddler when my Housing Benefit was suspended because I was deemed to have made myself deliberately unemployed by having a baby within the confines of a job whose flexible working patterns were a paper policy rather than a reality.
 (My brother was in the RAF last time we spoke, a couple of Christmases ago, when he described Iain Duncan Smith as the best thing to happen to this country and told me I had chosen to have a baby outside of marriage so deserved everything I got.
-It’s fair to describe us as ‘estranged’ these days, I don’t know how it works in the aristocracy but where I’m from being decked by your little sister is seen as a bit embarrassing.)
+It’s fair to describe us as ‘estranged’ these days.)

 I have spent the last seven years working with families who are still in situations similar to the one I found myself in, living in poverty in the sixth richest country in the world.
 I do almost all of this work for free, not because I can afford to (I can’t), but because that’s just the way it is at the sharp end.
 We proffer our Widows Mites in the shadows of the noisy Pharisees, and quietly hope it makes a small difference where it’s needed.
 And day to day, I hear and understand that there are many, many myriad reasons why people choose convenience foods over preparing their own from scratch.
 I cover a few of them here, in an essay I wrote called My Ready Meal Is None Of Your Business.
 Sometimes it’s a lack of time.
 Or a lack of equipment.
 Living in a bedsit, a B&B, a hostel, a refuge.
 Poor mental health.
 Working two or three low paid jobs to make ends meet in a society that is designed around a two median income family.
 Not believing in a future.
 Why would you batch cook when you’re suicidal?
 I know I certainly didn’t.
 F*cking waste of money cooking enough meals for three days when you’re hoping the fistful of sleeping pills and more that you managed to wheedle from your friendly local GP with your haunted eyes and mad demeanour will help you quietly, gently die in your sleep.